Indochina Link Vietnam

 Beyond accounting and tax filings, FDI enterprises must submit periodic reports to multiple government agencies.
 Missing these reports is one of the most common compliance failures for foreign-invested companies — partly because parent companies abroad don’t realize these obligations exist.

-Investment Implementation Reports (DPI)
+Investment Implementation Reports (Department of Finance (formerly DPI))

 • Quarterly reports: By the 10th of the first month of the following quarter, via the National Investment Information System